IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/MCT.md

 ## Other dimensions

-The equations present above for $F(k,t),\ F_s(k,t)$ and $\delta r^2(t)$ have also been implemented for $d$-dimensional Euclidean space.
+The equations presented above for $F(k,t),\ F_s(k,t)$ and $\delta r^2(t)$ have also been implemented for $d$-dimensional Euclidean space.
 By default, the solver will assume that we are working in $d=3$.
 To change this, one should simply modify the keyword argument `dim` when calling the appropriate kernel.
 For instance:

 ```julia
 kernel_MCT = ModeCouplingKernel(ρ, kBT, m, k_array, Sₖ ; dims=5)
 kernel_tagged_MCT = TaggedModeCouplingKernel(ρ, kBT, m, k_array, Sₖ, sol; dims=5)
 kernel_MSD_MCT = MSDModeCouplingKernel(ρ, kBT, m, k_array, Sₖ, sol, taggedsol; dims=5)
 ```
-Note, this code is not written or tested for spatial dimensions higher than $d \gtrapprox 20$.
+Note that this code is not written or tested for spatial dimensions higher than $d \gtrapprox 20$.